nonszalancki/immich-tailscale/README.md

 	- Set your tag: `TS_EXTRA_ARGS: --advertise-tags=tag:your_tag`, by default it will be set to `immich`.
 	- Make sure your ` TS_AUTHKEY:` is set to OAuth key you've generated.

-## Running serverand getting TLS Certificates
+## Running server and getting TLS Certificates

 1. Open your terminal and navigate to `immich-tailscale`
 2. Run `docker compose up -d`, depending on your machine hardware and interned connection speed this can take a few minutes.